 For smaller businesses, or those with only a few large ticket items to keep track of, single inventory pages are the most convenient, because they allow you to allocate one page to each product.

-For larger businesses, or for those with more products, you can create a running inventory for sales, profits, and products.
+For larger businesses, or those with more products, you can create a running inventory for sales, profits, and products.

 The simplest example is deducting sales from your original stock figure: =SUM(D8-E8), replacing the D8 and E8 with specific cell locations that you want to subtract from each other.
 Create an original stock line and use that to deduct your sales from.
 This gives you an instant total that updates whenever you change the number in either cell.
 You can update the cell using either a manually entered number or using a scanner.

 Don’t forget you can use Autofill to populate cells using the same formula.
 Select the cells that contain the data that you want to fill into adjacent cells, then drag the fill handle across the cells.
-This will stop you having to repeat the formula in multiple boxes for multiple products.
+This will stop you from having to repeat the formula in multiple boxes for multiple products.

 If you want to keep better track of a few large ticket items, you might want to use individual sheets per item, which uses the same functions, except you set up one sheet per item and set your scanner to input different SKUs on specific sheets.

 Excel can be an extremely versatile inventory tracker for startups, especially if you know how to use it to your advantage.
 While some of the formulas may seem a bit complex if you aren't familiar with using them, it’s relatively easy to learn and allows you a lot more flexibility when managing your inventory in Excel.

 Plus, they enable you to reduce the manual labor and mind-numbing data entry by making Excel and machines like barcode scanners do most of the tedious work for you.

 Although a great starting point, it isn’t a one-size-fits-all solution, especially for businesses looking to grow and scale.